-It was requested by the PONG Committee that the HMIS manual go back to the Homeless Providers and Stakeholders Council for review.
-There was only one substantive change that would impact providers.
+It was requested by PONG Committee that the HMIS manual go back to the Homeless providers and Stakeholders Council for review.
+There was only substantive change that would impact providers.

-The policy states that providers have three business days to enter data into HMIS.
-The policy was updated to say that providers have three calendar days to enter data into

-HMIS.
-The providers input the information as it is happening, and everyone believes this is something that they could accomplish.
-The providers were fine with this change.
+Policy says that providers have three business days to enter data into HMIS.
+The policy was updated to say that providers have three calendar days to enter data into HMIS.
+The providers input the information as it is happening and everyone believes this is something that they could accomplish, so the providers were fine with this change.
 The update needs to be approved by the CoC Board so it can make the HUD NOFA application on September 30, 2019.